 As a result, monitor manufacturers are increasingly releasing 1440p displays these days.
 And for today’s review, we’ve chosen the HP X27I to see if it’s really worth it, based on its current features and prices.
 Follow below.

 Starting with the design, the green stripe that passes across the display’s bottom bezel is the first thing that catches your eye.
-When you turn on this display, you’ll notice a green RGB stripe under the HP logo, which is in line with current gaming trends.
-Regrettably, you won’t be able to switch off or change the color of this RGB LED.
+When you turn on this display, you’ll notice a green LED stripe under the HP logo, which is in line with current gaming trends.
+On the other hand, you are able to turn this LED off, but still, you can’t change its colors.

 Furthermore, this monitor has borderless bezels and is not very thin, but neither is it particularly thick.
 The back is entirely black, with an adjustable stand that allows you to tilt, pivot, and adjust the height, as well as an HP logo on the top side of the stand support.